 You can do anything–at ANY age!
 It’s never too late to start!
 You can blossom when everyone else is wilting.

-For example, here’s a few other things I’ve done since the age of 50:
+For example, here’s a few other things I’ve done in the past ten years:

 - Winning a big bike race against many of the top women’s racers in the country